seannns/uni-notes/IFB103/Design Journal Tasks.md

 		- Buttons in top right can't be reached on a big screen
 		- "Is that it?" (in relation to not knowing if they can scroll on education screen)
 		- Instructions section on education card interface too small.
 Image too big.
+		- "How do I go back?"
+(No navigation buttons, only gestures) USER 2:
+		- Similar comments as User 1 on layout/sizing issues
+		-

 5. Thematic Data Analysis
 6. Persona